Renting vs Purchasing a Home

 - FHA-approved property appraisal

-- Back-End Ratio (mortgage + all loans and payments must be lower than 43% of gross income, 50% may rarely be approved)
+- Back-End Ratio (mortgage + all loans and payments must be lower than 43% of gross income; 50% is rarely approved)

 - Two years out of bankruptcy